 Success During and After College

 The Student Success Center exists to provide a high level of support for all students and faculty, offering academic tutors, writing tutors, and peer mentors.
 The Career Development Office assists WLC students as they pursue a fulfilling and appropriate use of their God-given talents.
-The office helps students bridge the gap between college and career and plays an active role in students’ career development process.
+The office helps students bridge the gap between college and career, playing an active role in students’ career-development process.

 Standardized test scores